Google Android M promises to be the greatest thing to hit smartphones since removable covers and polyphonic ringtones.

 Marshmallow!
 Whilst in true Google fashion, Android 6.0's real name was kept a mystery for months, predictions that the dessert/confectionary theme would continue proved correct, with the unveiling of Google's latest little green man clutching a giant 'mallow.
 Delicious.

-The internet thought the mystery was solved when a picture of a milkshake was spotted on the watch face of Google’s VP of engineering, but he later went on to share multiple watch faces sporting treats beginning with the letter 'M'.
+The internet had thought the mystery was solved when a picture of a milkshake was spotted on the watch face of Google’s VP of engineering, but he later went on to share multiple watch faces sporting treats beginning with the letter 'M'.
 What a tease.

 Android Lollipop was a large and welcome design overhaul that brought minimalistic flat icons and menus to Google’s OS, and not much has changed.

-The overall design of Android M looks very similar at first glance, with Google’s Material Design running throughout.
+The overall design of Android Marshmallow looks very similar at first glance, with Google’s Material Design running throughout.
 The most obvious change is the vertically scrolling app drawer, which handily splits apps into alphabetical groups.
 There’s also a top section which shows off your most recently used apps.

 While you can’t rearrange the notification bar’s quick settings as standard, you can tweak them once you’ve put your device in Developer Mode.